Top 5 ways to start a plant based diet

 Banana nice cream (frozen banana blended) instead of dairy ice cream

-2 - Try a new food once a day
+2 - Try new plant based food once a day

 Overcome your fruit and vegetable food fears and set yourself easy goals!
 I didn't used to eat bananas, then one day whilst on holiday, I decided to push through my fear and eat one banana everyday.
 After the week of being away, I had got used to eating bananas!
 This changed my mindset and made me try all the different fruits and vegetables that I would normally turn my nose up at.
 I now love to try new unusual foods.
 I've actually made a food chart game to help with fussy eaters and conquering food fear, check it out...